SaneleSiso/alx-pre_course/0x01-git/README.md

-This is my 0x01-got directory
+This is my 0x01-git directory.
 I have created a branch fro this directory